MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased latency and overhead.** A performant workload reduces latency and overhead.

 - Inspection security controls, like firewalls and content safety filters, are located in the flows that they secure.
 Those flows are therefore subject to additional verification, which adds latency to requests.
-In highly decoupled architecture the distributed nature can lead to these inspection controls happening multiple times for a single user or data flow transaction.
+In highly decoupled architecture the distributed nature can lead to these inspections happening multiple times for a single user or data flow transaction.

 - Identity controls require each invocation of a controlled component to be verified explicitly.
 This verification consumes compute cycles and might require network traversal for authorization.